MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-surrogate-aspect.md

 ms.assetid: 2023c216-5faa-432e-9d03-796705436eb6
 title: com:Aspect (in SurrogateServer/Class)
-description: Specifies the desired data or view aspect of the object when drawing or getting data.
+description: Specifies the desired data or view aspect of the object when drawing or getting data (in SurrogateServer/Class).

 ms.date: 03/29/2017
 ms.topic: reference